OpenGene/scrnapip/README.md

 ![cluster](readme_files/plotby_cluster.png)
 The single cell expression matrix was reduced and clustering to obtain the final umap plot.
 The dots represent cells, and clusters split by colors.

 ![sample](readme_files/plotall_ident.png)
 The distribution of samples in umap is shown.
-The dots represent cells, and samples split by colors .
+The dots represent cells, and samples split by colors.

 ![singleR](readme_files/celltype.png)
 UMAP plot for cell type annotation.

 ### 5. BatchCorrected